coming-home-after-rehab

 3. Focus on self-care.

-This is one of the reasons Workit Health’s online lessons are broken up into 5 sections: Body, Mind, Heart, Spirit, Tribe.
-We help you focus on getting your basic physical needs met, and then move out from there to the rest of the needs that might not have been met during addiction.
+Spend some time focusing on getting your basic physical needs met, and then move out from there to the rest of the needs that might not have been met during addiction.

 4. Find other ways to soothe yourself.

-It will be easier to turn towards healthy behaviors rather than your old, addictive behaviors in bad times if you start to make this new stuff habit.
+It will be easier to turn towards healthy behaviors rather than your old, addictive behaviors in bad times if you start to make this new stuff into habit.
 This means picking up the phone and calling someone just to say hi and ask how they’re doing, or beginning to take a walk every day.
 Find what feels right for you.

 Not sure about meditation?
 Try this quick exercise on mindfulness, unlocked from the Workit program: Into Breathwork.

-Welcome home, it’s a beautiful day to begin the rest of your life.
+Welcome home.
+It’s a beautiful day to begin the rest of your life.
 Appreciate the little things, and roll with the big stuff.
-Hopefully these four tips set you well on your way to success in recovery.
+Hopefully, these four tips set you well on your way to success in recovery.